conapps/devnet/guias/04 - REST.md

 Now, we will write the code ourselves.
 We will do it step-by-step, and eventually the code will send an API request to Spark and retrieve user's name and lastname based on the email information provided.
 In the code, we will be using /people API call and you can find detailed information regarding the call here.

-Before we proceed, we need to obtain Access Token from [https://developer.ciscospark.com/](https://developer.ciscospark.com/).
-We will Login with our username and password then click on our avatar picture.
-It will show us the access token needed to make the API calls.
-Click on the copy button.
+Before we proceed, we need to obtain Access Token from [https://developer.webex.com](https://developer.webex.com) .
+Will need to use our access-token documented in [link text](#rememberthetoken).

 1. To make API calls using python, we need to import two modules: `requests` and `json`.